cosmic-utils/cosmic-ext-applet-dict/README.md

 # Dictionary Applet (for the COSMIC™ Desktop)
-A English dictionary applet for the COSMIC desktop
+An English dictionary applet for the COSMIC desktop.